craytor-archived/Mine-Panel/README.md

 - Java 7
 - MySQL with PDO on

+## Configuration (Until I get install script working)
+- The settings KT_DATABASE_HOST and KT_DATABASE_DB are not yet changeable.
+- Set KT_DATABASE_USERNAME and KT_DATABASE_PASSWORD to your database's username and password, respectively.

 ### Installation

 - Upload all of the files to a web-accessible directory on your server.